or click image to search using:

 Preparing Mentally for Billiards

-When you think about the mental aspect of any cue sport game, there are a few principles that should be considered.
+When you think about the mental aspect of any cue sport game, there are a few principles that should be considered to mentally prepare for a billiard match.

 Be Consistent